duransakalli/weather-app/README.md

 5. Push your changes to the branch
 6. Create a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to [OpenWeatherMap](https://openweathermap.org/) for providing the weather data.
-- Thanks to [Placeholder.com](https://placeholder.com/) for the placeholder images.